-Michigan's Hemp Industry and the state's Weights and Measures Law
+Michigan's Cannabis Industry and the state's Weights and Measures Law

-- Michigan Law requires all commercial devices have a valid NTEP certification of conformance (COC or CC).
+o Michigan Law requires all commercial devices have a valid NTEP certificate of conformance (COC or CC).

-- Suitability means a scale with a resolution and capacity to meet the needs of your business, and has a load receiving element (platform) of adequate size.
+o Suitability means a scale with a resolution and capacity to meet the needs of your business and has a load receiving element (platform) of adequate size.

 Robert DeRubeis, MDARD's Weights and Measures Program Manager